Best and Cheapest Homeowners Insurance in Michigan

 Since this can be a lot to keep track of, let’s do an example homeowners insurance calculator for a Michigan policy.

 Let’s say the replacement cost of your dwelling is $300,000.
-Here’s what the average homeowners insurance in Michigan might look like for a home with $300,000 of dwelling coverage:
+Here’s what the average house insurance in Michigan might look like for a home with $300,000 of dwelling coverage:

 Your dwelling coverage limit is based on the replacement cost of your home, which is what it would take to rebuild your home from scratch.
 It accounts for the construction, labor, and material costs.
 Insurers use property records and insurance inspections to determine your home’s replacement cost.